 Since 2013 she´s been working with Moose Anger Management and Healing Anger.
 Her work focusses on the complexities that surround unsatisfactory relationships, with those that want to transform anger into personal growth and intimacy.
 In 2015 Alejandra became a certified professional coach (ICF) to bring an additional perspective to assist her clients.
-In 2016 Alejandra completed a Master of Psychology degree.
+In 2016 Alejandra completed a Master of Clinical Psychology degree.

 Through conversations with Alejandra, clients gain new perspectives on the challenges facing them, which allows them to co-create a tailor-made process of change that focuses on their own resources and strengths.
 Having lived in 4 different countries, Alejandra´s clients appreciate her ability to work with cultural awareness, and transitions.